-Dorothy, a twenty-four-year-old kindergarten teacher, born; raised; and still working in Harlem, is celebrating Thanksgiving with her extended family, but she doesn't seem to be thankful for much in life.
-She lives a self-imposed sheltered life; she is shy and unfulfilled.
-Things change for her when she is caught in a snowstorm while chasing after her dog, Toto.
-They are transported to the mysterious Land of Oz, where she is informed that the only possible way to find her way back home is through the assistance of the powerful wizard in Emerald City.
-As she goes searching for him, she befriends some creatures who are facing problems in life just as she is.
-In their quest to find and get help from the wizard, they also face Evillene, the equally evil sister of Evermean, the wicked witch, whom Dorothy inadvertently killed when she arrived in Oz, and who may be their biggest obstacle in achieving their goals.Written by
+24-year-old kindergarten teacher Dorothy, born, raised, and still working in Harlem, is celebrating Thanksgiving with her extended family, but she doesn't seem to be thankful for much.
+She lives a self-imposed sheltered life and is shy and unfulfilled.
+When she gets caught in a snowstorm while chasing her dog Toto, they're transported to the mysterious Land of Oz, where she's informed that the only way she can find her way home is through the assistance of the powerful wizard in Emerald City.
+As she searches for him, she befriends some creatures who face problems in their lives.
+In their quest to find the wizard, they also face Evillene, the equally-evil sister of Evermean, the wicked witch Dorothy inadvertently killed when she arrived in Oz; Evillene might be their biggest obstacle.Written by

 See more »

 Fitzstephens, Jack ...
 Music Editor & Guru See more »

 When this movie debuted on CBS, the network trimmed several scenes to fit in a 3 hour block with commercials.
 Several scenes cut included: